boltops-tools/terraspace-docs/_docs/learn/azure/new-project.md

 }
 ```

-This is because we have already configured `Azure_PROFILE` and `Azure_REGION`.
 It should be fine to leave the generated config files as-is for this tutorial.
 For real-world use, you may want to pin down the terraform version.

 Next, we'll review generated app folder files.